Our Services

 Peripheral arterial disease (PAD) occurs when arteries that supply blood to your limbs become narrowed or blocked by plaque buildup.
 Diabetes increases the risk of atherosclerosis.
 When blood flow to your feet is reduced, muscles may not receive enough oxygen and nutrients, leading to painful cramps.

-Sometimes, persistent foot cramps in people with diabetes may be accompanied by unexplained itching or skin irritation.
-If you're experiencing persistent itching alongside your foot cramps and aren't sure what's causing it, use this free Pruritus symptom checker to help identify whether an underlying skin condition might be contributing to your discomfort.
+Sometimes, persistent foot cramps in people with diabetes may be accompanied by other unexplained symptoms.
+If you're experiencing additional concerning symptoms alongside your foot cramps and aren't sure what might be causing them, try this free AI symptom checker to get personalized insights and help determine whether you should discuss them with your healthcare provider.

 • Maintain good blood sugar control through diet, medication and regular monitoring.